Rob Brydon: 2010–present: The Trip and other roles

 Between September and October 2011, Brydon starred alongside Kenneth Branagh in Francis Veber's play The Painkiller at the Lyric Theatre in Belfast.
 He reprised his role with Branagh, in March and April 2016, at the Garrick Theatre in London's West End.
 Whilst not calling himself an impressionist, Brydon says he "started out as an impressionist" but will "bristle" when described as such.
 His impressions include Alec Guinness, James Dean, Michael J. Fox, Richard Burton, Tom Jones, Michael Caine, Mick Jagger and Ronnie Corbett.
 He is also noted for his "Small Man in A Box" impression.

 In 2010 Brydon starred alongside Steve Coogan in Michael Winterbottom's partially improvised BBC Two sitcom series The Trip, in which both actors played fictionalised versions of their public personas (Brydon, optimistic and always eager to do an impression; and Coogan, misanthropic and bitter that he's not the major international star he believes he should be).
 Coogan and Brydon reprised their roles as themselves in the follow up films The Trip to Italy (2014), The Trip to Spain (2017), and The Trip to Greece (2020).
 The films have been met with critical acclaim with many critics describing them as "hilarious and heartbreaking".
 Elizabeth Nelson of The Ringer comparing their chemistry to that of Bob Hope and Bing Crosby in the Road movies.
 Nelson also compared the films to Tom Stoppard's Rosencrantz and Guildenstern Are Dead.

 Brydon's book Small Man in a Book (the title a play on his "small-man-in-a-box" impression) was published in November 2011.
-In 2009/10 Brydon had his first stand-up tour in the UK as Rob Brydon (rather than as a differently named character).
-The resulting DVD of the 2009/10 show, Rob Brydon: Live, was released on 23 November 2009.
+In 2009/10 Brydon had his first stand-up tour in the UK as Rob Brydon, rather than as a differently named character.
+The resulting DVD of the 2009/10 show, Rob Brydon: Live, was released in November 2009.
 Brydon appeared as a host on episode two of series five of the BBC series of Live at the Apollo.
 In 2010 Brydon took part in Channel 4's Comedy Gala, a benefit show in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.
 He was one of six compères for the Queen's Diamond Jubilee Concert held outside Buckingham Palace on 4 June 2012.
 The following year he dubbed the voice of Beto in the animated film The Unbeatables for the United Kingdom edition of the film.